mirasimali5005/CSC-148-Assignment-1/README.md

 - `bill`: Bill for the last month.
 - `balance`: Current credit balance.

+## Ethical Usage

+This documentation and the associated code are provided for educational purposes only and are not intended for plagiarism or any unethical use.
+By using this documentation and the underlying code, you agree to adhere to the principles of academic integrity and intellectual property rights.
+The information is meant to foster understanding and proper use of software engineering principles in developing contract management systems.

 ---

 This documentation aims to provide a comprehensive overview of the system's functionality and its components, facilitating better understanding and management of phone contracts.